-Alternatively, it is an offence to release certain species, such as the black rat (Rattus rattus) or fat dormouse (G. glis) into the wild (except under licence); this means that the use of a live-catch trap in relocating such a rodent would constitute an offence.
+However, it is an offence to release certain species, such as the black rat (Rattus rattus) or edible dormouse (Glis glis) into the wild except under licence.
+This means that it would be an offence to catch, transport and release these rodents using live-capture traps.